akissa/vagrant-rimu/README.md

 **Rimu Specific Commands**

 The Rimu specific commands are available as sub commands of `vagrant rimu`.
-The following `vagrant rimu` command provides the following sub commands:
+The `vagrant rimu` command provides the following sub commands:
 - `distributions` - Lists the distributions supported.
 - `servers` - Lists the servers under your account.
 - `billing methods` - Lists the billing methods setup for your account.